 There are lots of ways you can raise money for Oxfam.
 You can fundraise as part of an organised sponsored challenge like Oxfam Trailwalker.
 Or you could do your own thing and contribute the proceeds to Oxfam.
 We can help out with a handy DIY toolkit, online fundraising pages, a listing on our event calendar and promotional material.
 Find out more about fundraising for Oxfam.

 Oxfam is accountable for achieving the highest standards in programmes that tackle poverty and help people achieve their basic human rights.
-We keep overhead costs close to five percent and on average over the last five years have ensured that 75 percent of all funds raised are spent on humanitarian relief, long-term development and campaigns.
+Learn more about our finances here.

 Bequests are special gifts from one generation to another.
 Because contributing to the development of the world's poorest communities, helping them to help themselves, is the noblest legacy that we can leave.
 Find out more about remembering Oxfam in your will.